I Hate Fairyland: Publication history

-According to a Paste Magazine interview, Skottie Young first developed the concept while working on 2009's The Wonderful Wizard of Oz limited series at Marvel Comics, with the idea that Dorothy would eventually "be super annoyed by all these characters."
+According to a Paste interview, Skottie Young first developed the concept while working on 2009's The Wonderful Wizard of Oz limited series at Marvel Comics, with the idea that Dorothy would eventually "be super annoyed by all these characters."
 Gertrude being an adult stuck in a child's body came from Young's experiences as a new father, finding himself repeatedly reading and watching the same picture books and preschool shows with his child.
 Young claims Mad Magazine, the DC Comics character Lobo and Tank Girl as other significant influences.
 The first issue was released on October 14, 2015.
 It sold an estimated 50,300 copies and was the 42nd best selling issue of the month by units.

 The comic went on hiatus after the release of Issue #20 in July 2018, until Young announced in August 2021 that it would be returning.
 The revived series will still be published by Image Comics and written by Young, and was initially set to feature Brett Parson as the new primary artist.
-Since the announcement, short side stories illustrated by other artists have been released as timed exclusives for subscribers of Young's Substack newsletter.
+Since the announcement, short side stories illustrated by other artists, collected as The Unbelievable Unfortunately Mostly Unreadable and Nearly Unpublishable Untold Tales of I Hate Fairyland!, have been released as timed exclusives for subscribers of Young's Substack newsletter.
 These stories, which are separate from the main series, will later receive wider publication.

-The first issue of the revival series, which restarted its numbering at #1 and now features Brett Bean as the primary artist, was released on November 16, 2022.
+The first issue of the revival series, which restarted its numbering at #1 and now featuring Brett Bean as the primary artist, was released on November 16, 2022.

+The series is set to resume in June 2025, jumping to legacy numbering, moving from issue #20 to #41, with a lead into issue #50 and featuring new artist Derek Laufman.